atlarge-research/wta-tools/adapter/spark/README.md

 <optional arguments for spark application>
 ```
 - The parquet files should now be located in the `outputPath` as specified in the config file.

+## Configuration
+General configuration instructions are located [here](/../../README.md#configuration).
+See above for [instructions](#installation-and-usage) on how to provide the configuration to the plugin.

 ## Description
 This plugin will **not** block the main Spark application.
 Even if the plugin fails to initialise, the main Spark